Transportation Frequently Asked Questions

 Your child should arrive at the stop at least 5 minutes before the scheduled pick up time.

 If there is a substitute driver, we diligently try to notify you ahead of time.
-Please understand the times may not be absolutely consistent with the regular scheduled pickup times.
+Please understand the times may not be absolutely consistent with the regular scheduled pickup times due to traffic, weather, and other unforeseen occurrences.

 If the bus is late ask your child to remain at the stop.
 There may be incidents beyond our control but there will always be a bus at every stop.
 If the wait becomes extreme (approximately 15 minutes), please call the transportation office at 469-219-2065.

 All of our buses are equipped with AC, and our drivers are instructed to continuously run the AC to keep the bus as cool as possible.
-However, Texas is known for its high temperatures during the start of the school year, and as we open and close the door repeatedly to allow students on and off the bus, the cool air is released, making it hard to maintain a low bus temperature.
+However, Texas is known for its high temperatures and as we open and close the door repeatedly to allow students on and off the bus, the cool air is released, making it hard to maintain a low bus temperature.

-We appreciate your patience as we do everything within our power to keep your student(s) cool during the first few weeks.
+We appreciate your patience as we do everything within our power to keep your student(s) cool during those high temperature days.

 Please see the Bus Rider Handbook link below.